kolos26/GEOFS-LiverySelector/README.md

 - [Boeing b787-10](https://user-images.githubusercontent.com/103064103/173106106-f5045ec7-8dbc-4ebb-b616-a4caaa01e7a1.png)
 - [Airbus a320neo](https://raw.githubusercontent.com/Spice9/Geofs-Multiliveries/main/Base%20Maps/plain_2.jpg)

 > **Note**: In this project I'm only accepting real life liveries, so if you would like to fly with fictional liveries you can build your own liveries.json database.
+If you are done with a livery, send me as an issue or a pull request, so I can put it into the main datasbase.